 On taking the mark: DO NOT, UNDER ANY CIRCUMSTANCES, ACCEPT THE MARK OF THE BEAST.
 Not under any circumstances and no matter what – even unto death.
 Anyone who gets the mark of the beast is already dead – their names will be erased from the Lamb’s Book of Life, Revelation 3: 5.
 Everyone’s name is in His book from the foundation of the world, Revelation 13: 8.
 Even every unbelievers names are there until, either by the wilful act of accepting the mark, or remaining an unbeliever in death, which will seal their fate in both instances.

 Something else to consider - the parable of the 10 virgins mentioned near the beginning of this article.
 Many would know and understand the meaning but briefly it is this: The 5 who were wise kept their lamps trimmed and full of oil, the light of the lamp represents their faith, the oil is God's word, which means they were spiritually prepared and awake to face whatever comes - they knew what to expect and fully expected it sooner than later.
 The 5 foolish slumbered, they too, knew what was coming but they didn't prepare their lamps, their light of faith was barely flickering, their oil had run out at the critical moment - they didn't check the oil level (an analogy for reading the Bible) and God's word was not properly embedded in their hearts.
 Put simply, they were lukewarm.
 They thought it is far off yet and were unprepared to face the darkness and weren't accepted when the call came.
 Those who are just lukewarm in their faith will find it very difficult to survive the Tribulation simply because of being spiritually unprepared.
 Doesn't that sound like so many today.
 They lost their faith and because of that, their salvation as well.
-You can read about Jesus' thoughts on being lukewarm in Revelation 3: 14 - 22 and it is very critical - to me, as an analogy, it's like an exam, a very high mark results in a pass, a low mark results in a failure - nothing more to be said.
-Losing one's faith is the same as no longer remaining a believer. (slumbering) The bridegroom of course, is Jesus.
+You can read about Jesus' thoughts on being lukewarm in Revelation 3: 14 - 22 and it is very stinging - to me, as an analogy, it's like an important exam, a very high mark results in a pass, a low mark should result in a failure but strange as it is, that isn't always the case today, so what was the point of the exam? - nothing more to be said.
+In reality though, losing one's faith is the same as no longer remaining a believer. (slumbering) The bridegroom of course, is Jesus.
 The 5 wise virgins represents only 50% of believers who maintained their faith (the 5 foolish were also believers too but they were only lukewarm) and this parable is also a good example that you can lose your salvation if you turn away and don't continue.
 Simply put - throw away faith and you throw away your salvation.
 It may help to think of faith as a type of refining, gold and silver is refined by fire many times before it is pure.

 Psalm 23 is very encouraging and so beautiful to read -